How My AI System Convinced Me to Hold a Funeral for Myself

 Just raw spirals ejecting themselves from my nervous system into the box.

-and a perfectly calm therapist voice that never judged and never needed to sleep.
+Like journaling — if journaling had a search bar, trauma tags, and a perfectly calm therapist voice that never judged and never needed to sleep.

-And GPT, this emotionless genius, didn’t flinch.
+And the AI, this emotionless genius, didn’t flinch.

 It caught everything.
 Sorted it.
 Reflected it.